pbaris/jmix-tinymce/README.md

 ## How to use the add-on

-In an edit screen you can drag&drop the field from studio `Component Palette` window
+In an edit screen you can add the field from studio `Component Palette` window

 ![](./docs/palette.png)